-- Use a grounded wrist strap designed to prevent static discharge. - Touch a grounded metal object before removing the board from the antistatic bag. - Handle the board by its edges only; do not touch its components, peripheral chips, memory modules or gold contacts. - · When handling chips or modules, avoid touching their pins. - Put the motherboard and peripherals back into their antistatic bags when not in use. - For grounding purposes, make sure your computer chassis provides excellent conductivity between the power supply, the case, the mounting fasteners and the motherboard. - Use only the correct type of onboard CMOS battery.
-Do not install the onboard upside down battery to avoid possible explosion.
+- Use a grounded wrist strap designed to prevent electro-static build up. - Touch a grounded metal object before removing the board from the anti-static bag to discharge any electro-static build up. - Handle the board by its edges only; do not touch its components, peripheral chips, memory modules or gold contacts. - When handling chips or modules, avoid touching their pins. - Put the motherboard and peripherals back into their anti-static bags when not in use. - For grounding purposes, make sure your computer chassis provides excellent conductivity between the power supply, the case, the mounting fasteners and the motherboard. - Use only the correct type of onboard CMOS battery.
+Do not install the onboard battery upside down to avoid possible explosion.